 The problem is that correlation coefficients shift over time, so what worked in the past won't necessarily work in the future.
 In addition, adding asset classes to reduce volatility can also drag down returns, sometimes over multiyear periods.
 Moreover, correlations between many assets spike during periods of market crisis-in other words, exactly when you need diversification the most.
 The catalysts for crisis periods that lead to equity market declines can also vary dramatically.
-Market shocks and other unforeseen events can drive declines (as they did during 2008 and early 2020) but so can rising interest rates, higher inflation, slower economic growth, and so on.
+Economic weakness and other unforeseen events can drive declines (as they did during 2008 and early 2020) but so can rising interest rates, higher inflation, uncertainty about the impact of tariff policy, and so on.
 Those underlying conditions can affect which diversifiers fare best.